ABSYKS/AnimationLogin/README.md

 # AnimationLogin
 Simple Login Animation written in Swift 2.0.
-Left to right screen load and exit with fading buttons
+The login screen slides in from left to right gradually.
+Once logged in, it will similarly fade off the screen.